 Taking place only a few times every summer, scenic day-long flights over Antarctica depart from several Australian locations and the least expensive seat will set you back about USD 930 for a 12-hour round-trip flight – plus whatever connecting transport you’ll need to reach the designated airport.
 As we’d mentioned in our previous guide, these scenic flights are amazing for those who simply can’t take the time for a cruise or have restricted mobility or limited funds.
 Just take a look at this promo video to see what kind of incredible adventure you can look forward to.

-Purchasing international flights for trips to Antarctica
+International flights to Antarctica

 If you’re planning to head to South America to take advantage of the greatest range of Antarctica cruise options, then you’re probably wondering how much an international flight will cost you.